Nashville officials will consider sending an ousted state lawmaker back to the House as protests are planned at the Capitol today – KION546

 The Tennessee House will be back in session Monday, with an Appropriations Subcommittee meeting, a Government Operations Committee meeting and a House floor session on the schedule.

 “I’m confident that we do have the votes to return him back to his seat,” Council Member Kyonzte Toombs told CNN.
-But she noted that, if two council members vote against suspending a procedural rule to allow the nomination and appointment at the same meeting, the final vote to appoint Jones to the interim position could be delayed.
+But, she noted, if two council members vote against suspending a procedural rule to allow the nomination and appointment at the same meeting, the final vote to appoint Jones to the interim position could be delayed.

-The vote would be delayed for a month if the rule is not suspended, Nashville Vice Mayor Jim Shulman told CNN on Monday.
+Council member Delishia Porterfield, whom Jones defeated in last year’s Democratic primary for the District 52 seat, is expected to nominate Jones, Nashville Vice Mayor Jim Shulman told CNN on Monday, but the vote to appoint would be delayed for a month if the rule is not suspended.

 “If two people object, we are back on the basic rule … which says we have to wait four weeks.
 But, if we don’t get that many objections, then we can suspend the rules … and we can vote tonight,” said Shulman.
+“And my guess is, if we do that, the council will vote to send Rep. Justin Jones right back to the Tennessee State House.”

 As the state and local officials hold meetings Monday, protesters are planning a day of action that includes a rally before the Metro Council meeting then a march to the state Capitol.